dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-use-cases-and-examples.md

 You can use the Discovery API to monitor data source freshness and test results to diagnose and resolve issues and drive trust in data.
 When used with [webhooks](/docs/deploy/webhooks), can also help with detecting, investigating, and alerting issues.
 Below lists example questions the API can help you answer.
 Below are example questions and queries you can run.

-For quality use cases, people typically query the historical or latest applied state, often in the upstream part of the DAG (for example, sources), using the `environment` or `environment.applied.modelHistoricalRuns` endpoints.
+For quality use cases, people typically query the historical or latest applied state, often in the upstream part of the DAG (for example, sources), using the `environment` or `environment { applied { modelHistoricalRuns } }` endpoints.

 ### Which models and tests failed to run?